sargsyan/github-notifier/documentation.md

 You will see the value of the generated token.
 Copy the value and you have it

-## Note that once you will close the page you cannot fetch the value again.
+**Note that once you will close the page you cannot fetch the value again.**

 If you didn't configure the value with github notifier you can either generated new token or click on the existing token and push "Regenerate token button".
 When you regenerate the token make sure that applications and services don't use the old value of the token, because the old will become invalid.

+# Comparison to with other tools

+# Support
+in case of problems, you can [create an issue](https://github.com/sargsyan/github-notifier/issues)